 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Dipping sauces are an integral part of Asian cuisines and every country has its own repertoire of sauces, such as the spicy and sweet Korean dipping sauce.
+Dipping sauces are an integral part of Asian cuisines, and every country has its own repertoire of sauces, such as the spicy and sweet Korean dipping sauce.
 This sauce is a twist on the basic soy and vinegar dipping sauce.
 It takes only five minutes to stir together, and there is no cooking involved.
 It is a tasty accompaniment to Korean dumplings, scallion pancakes, mung bean pancakes, or tempura.

 The sauce keeps in the refrigerator for a couple of weeks.
 Because you can serve it with so many different dishes, making a large batch of the sauce comes in handy.

-The soy sauce to use in this recipe is light soy sauce, and most likely the one that you have in your pantry already.
+The soy sauce to use in this recipe is light soy sauce, most likely the one that you have in your pantry already.
 Unlike dark soy sauce, which is thick, light soy sauce is thin, light reddish brown, and opaque.
-Light soy sauce is different from low-salt or reduced-salt soy sauce, which is sometimes labeled as “lite soy sauce”.
+Light soy sauce is different from low-salt or reduced-salt soy sauce, which is sometimes labeled as “lite soy sauce.”

 For rice vinegar, use the unseasoned type.
 They are usually right next to each other on the supermarket shelf.
 Seasoned rice vinegar is sweetened, unseasoned rice vinegar isn’t.

-The signature spice in this recipe is kochukaru (or gochugaru), Korean chili pepper.
+The signature spice in this recipe is kochukaru (or gochugaru), Korean chile pepper.
 Its texture is finer than flakes but coarser than chili powder.
 It has a hot, sweet, and slightly smoky flavor.
 With a heat index of 4,000 to 8,000 on the Scoville scale, kochukaru is mildly hot, in the same range as jalapeño peppers.